 It will wrap around your subject, creating smooth, even lighting with no harsh shadows or highlights.
 It gives a very professional look to your pictures without having to use expensive equipment.

 Bounced Light Is Free (With Limitations)

-If you have windows in your house or business, then all you need to do is capture that light.
+If you have windows in your house or business, then all you need to do is capture the natural light coming from outside

 What Can Be Used To Create Bounce Lighting In Photography?

 What can be used to create bounce lighting in photography?